HookTest resets all listeners - core tests run inconsistently with plugins

 Based on your feedback, I can provide specific examples and will be happy to update plugin_tutorial to encourage core testing.

-#1 Updated by Martin Cizek about 1 month ago
+#1 Updated by Martin Cizek 4 months ago

 - File plugin_test_support.sh added